UTK7994/learning-notes/books/designing-data-intensive-applications.md

 ##### Conflict avoidance

 The simplest strategy for dealing with conflicts is to avoid them.
-If all writes for a particular record go through the sae leader, then conflicts cannot occur.
+If all writes for a particular record go through the same leader, then conflicts cannot occur.

 On an application where a user can edit their own data, you can ensure that requests from a particular user are always routed to the same datacenter and use the leader in that datacenter for reading and writing.